 For Olympic lifters, the principle is the same.
-If a lifter wants to build up a certain aspect of the lift without tiring out their grip they’ll use straps.
+If you want to build up a certain aspect of the lift without tiring out your grip then you will likely use lifting straps.
 This can be especially useful if a lift is solely being done to practice technique.

 Olympic lifting isn’t about who’s strongest, it’s about who can lift the most weight.
 This is a subtle, but important point.
 Granted, the same could be said for powerlifting.

 However, Olympic lifts are significantly more technical, so this concept becomes more important with Olympic lifting.
 Between two lifters with identical levels of strength, the lifter with the better technique will lift more weight.
 As such, Olympic lifters need loads of technique practice under their belt, which means lots and lots of reps.

 In this case, Olympic lifting straps will allow you to put in a lot more heavy technique practice without banging up your hands.
 Since the goal is to move as much weight as possible on the platform, the specifics of when an Olympic lifter uses straps will depend on what weak points they need to shore up.

 However, the principle is the same as we’ve discussed — if your grip is limiting your ability to tackle your weak points as hard as you want, use lifting straps.
 Unless your weak point is your grip of course, in which case you’ll want to do a good amount of strapless grip specific work.
 Just like powerlifting, straps might be used for accessory work.